ProjectHuddle/backbone-vue/README.md

 # backbone-vue

 A lightweight Vue.js Plugin to facilitate gradual migration from Backbone.
+This plugin takes a top-down approach to the transition to Vue from Backbone which allows for incremental migration away from backbone.
+The benefit to this approach is you do not need to have any backbone code inside your vue instances and components.

 ## Features